 Are you ready for your first craft fair?
-If you go unprepared you will lose money and will likely get discouraged.
-With that in mind, here are a few things you need to consider honestly.
+If you go unprepared you will lose money and get discouraged.
+With that in mind, here are a few things you need to consider honestly before getting started.

 Consider your craft and the price point you need to sell from to cover not only your materials, but your time as well.
 Can you create something high-quality, efficiently and at a price others will be willing to pay and still make a profit?
 If the answer is yes, great!
 If not, you may need to consider alternatives.
 Keep in mind you have to account for booth rental spaces ($25 to $100+), your travel time and expense, your time making the items, cost of materials and cost of your booth.
 Learn more about pricing your items.

 If your craft involves food items or personal care products, are you properly insured for liability?
 Good basic liability insurance is not expensive and will protect you should someone decide your soap, snack, or lip balm caused them serious physical and emotional distress.

 Does this happen often?
 Thankfully no, but we do live in a sometimes sue happy society, so best to cover your bases and not take chances.
 As a sole proprietor, you risk losing your personal money/property if you get sued.

 It will likely take several shows before you turn a profit.
 If you are like most of us you are going to hemorrhage money at first, and profit a few shows later (if you’re prepared, diligent, and resourceful).

 That’s how businesses role.
 If you are only a hobbyist, craft fairs may not be profitable enough to justify the expense.
 You may want to just advertise in local papers, Facebook marketplace, Craigslist, etc. until you can get established.